Have you learned how to meditate yet?

 Perhaps you want to dive right in and immerse yourself in meditation at a weekend retreat.
 We have many to choose from all over the U.S. and even one in the U.K.:

-The Soul Radiance Retreat: a Self-Discovery and Meditation Retreat is now in its 9th year.
-It's a powerful meditation weekend offered in Sedona, Arizona Unity Village in Missouri, Oxford England, and at Esalen Institute in Big Sur, California.
+The Soul Radiance Retreat: a Self-Discovery, Mindfulness and Meditation Retreat is now in its 9th year.
+It's a powerful meditation weekend offered in Sedona, Arizona, Dublin Ireland, and at Esalen Institute in Big Sur, California.
 Find out more about the Soul Radiance Retreat here.

 The Creative Soul Writing Retreat is a women's meditation and creativity retreat offered in Sedona, Arizona, at the Earthfire Institute in Idaho, and at the Esalen Institute in Big Sur, California.
 Find out more about the Creative Soul Writing Retreat here.

-Every one of the retreats begins with instruction in the Simple, Easy, Every Day Meditation™ method a technique anyone can learn to access deep relaxation, rejuvenation, and peace of mind.
+Every retreat begins with instruction in the Simple, Easy, Every Day Meditation™ method a technique anyone can learn to access deep relaxation, rejuvenation, and peace of mind.

 Questions?
 Call (928) 204-0067

-Many people come to Sedona for spiritual renewal and rejuvenation.
+Many people come to Sedona for personal renewal and rejuvenation.
 It's one of the most beautiful and spiritual places on earth.

 When you are in Sedona, drop by the McLean Meditation Center, an enchanting and peaceful oasis in the heart of Sedona.
 Check out the meditation oasis and the exhibits of inspirational art and gifts that will delight your senses.

 The Center is located at 411 State Route 179, at the junction of 179 & Schnebly Hill Road upstairs in the Garland building.
-Open daily (except Monday) from 1–5.
+It's open Friday through Monday from 12:00–5:00 and by appointment.
 Join us on for weekly meditation gatherings and discussions.
 Check the schedule here.

-When you include learning how to meditate as part of your visit to Sedona, you'll leave with an experience that can transform your life.
+Include learning how to meditate as part of your visit to Sedona and leave with an experience that can transform your life.
 Contact us to help you make it happen.
 Visit this link for a guide of what to do when you are in Sedona.

-Classes to Learn to Meditate offered by the McLean Meditation Institute:
+Take a Meditation Class and Learn to Meditate at the McLean Meditation Institute:

 Sign up for a class in the Simple, Easy, Every Day Meditation method.
 You won't need to wear different clothes, or sit for hours cross-legged in silence.
 You won't need to change your diet, your religion, your beliefs - nothing.
-Get started right away on a powerful daily practice with instant success!
+Find out how you can get started right away on a powerful daily practice with instant success!

 When you learn the Simple, Easy, Every Day Meditation method, these and other questions will be answered: